Lydos: Themes

 Lydos frequently painted mythological scenes and newly introduced several specific motifs of that genre to Attic vase painting.
 The quality of his paintings varies.
-He often painted so-called “penguin women”, wearing a cloak held together by the chest, probably by a kind of sash, and terminating in a tail-like feature at the back.
-His men often ere a himation, painted in diagonal stripes, so that they appear as if bandaged.
-An oinochoe, the vessel itself made by the potter Kolchos (Berlin, Antikensammlung F 1732) depicts mannerist figures.
-Athena (supporting Herakles, who is fighting Kyknos) is rendered as a silhouette figure in the style of the Amasis Painter, while the figures of Ares and Zeus (who joins the fighting) represent an attempt to utilise the new three-dimensional drawing style, developed around 540 BC.
-Lydos’s palmettes, placed on neck and handles of the vessel are stylistically transitional: they can be seen as a late form of the earlier black-figure style, but also as the beginning of the decorative styles that were to flourish in red-figure vase painting.
+He often painted so-called "penguin women", wearing a cloak held together by the chest, probably by a kind of sash, and terminating in a tail-like feature at the back.
+His men often wore a himation, painted in diagonal stripes, so that they appear as if bandaged.
+An oinochoe, the vessel itself made by the potter Kolchos (Berlin, Antikensammlung, F 1732) depicts mannerist figures.
+Athena (supporting Heracles, who is fighting Kyknos) is rendered as a silhouette figure in the style of the Amasis Painter, while the figures of Ares and Zeus (who joins the fighting) represent an attempt to utilise the new three-dimensional drawing style, developed around 540 BC.
+Lydos's palmettes, placed on neck and handles of the vessel are stylistically transitional: they can be seen as a late form of the earlier black-figure style, but also as the beginning of the decorative styles that were to flourish in red-figure vase painting.
 His best works also include several plates decorated with flying or running figures.
 One of his plates is decorated with a gorgoneion covering the entire surface.

 Works

-Works ascribed to Lydos can be found on all types of vase shape then produced in the Athenian potters’ quarter, including a series of grave pinakes.
+Works ascribed to Lydos can be found on all types of vase shape then produced in the Athenian potters' quarter, including a series of grave pinakes.

 One of his two signed vases is a dinos, preserved only in fragments and found on the Athenian Acropolis.
 In style it resembles the works of the Painter of Acropolis 606 and Nearchos.
 The main frieze depicts a very carefully designed Gigantomachy.
 Subsidiary friezes show a procession a hunt and various animals.
 Especially striking aspects of the work are a number of details and the colouring.
 Lydos painted a wasp as a shield emblazonment and dangerous-looking knives in the procession scene.
 These martial aspects are balanced by the high-quality animal friezes.

 Another well-known work by him is a column krater, now in the Metropolitan Museum, New York City.
 It is nearly as large as the François Vase, but is decorated only with a single frieze, so that the figures reach a height of nearly 25 cm.
 The painter focused not so much on the depicted narrative (return of Hephaistos), but on the gestures of the figures Dionysos and Hephaistos, and even more so of the accompanying satyrs and maenads.
 He omitted circumstantial detail, as used e.g. by Klitias, and failed to present the satyrs genitals as the Amasis Painter would have.
 Instead, his satyrs are depicted as “gentlemen”.

 Some particular works are as follows.